Lawrence (band): Career

-Touring
+Musical Style and Identity

+Lawrence’s music has been described as a fusion of soul, R&B, funk, and pop.
+The band is noted for its use of live instrumentation, particularly its horn section, which plays a central role in its arrangements.
+Critics have highlighted the interplay between Clyde and Gracie Lawrence’s vocals as a defining characteristic of the group’s sound.

+Lawrence developed a following through the “acoustic-ish” video series, in which they create live video reimaginings of their songs featuring expanded arrangements and guest musicians.

-Touring has been a key component of the group's rise to success: The release of Hotel TV was supported by the Hotel TV Tour, a 53-city tour across North America.
+Following the COVID-19 pandemic, the band embarked on the Hotel TV Tour, a 53-city tour across North America, which was the subject of a 12-part documentary series released on the band’s YouTube channel.
 After the tour the band co-headlined a tour with MisterWives.
 The group has toured with acts such as Lake Street Dive, Vulfpeck, Jon Bellion, Jacob Collier, Soulive, O.A.R., and Bernhoft and has appeared at festivals including Coachella, Bonnaroo, Outside Lands, Firefly, Okeechobee, Hangout, and Summerfest.
 Their 2022 Coachella set earned them a spot on the "Five Top Moments from Coachella" in Variety magazine.
+In 2023, the band joined the Jonas Brothers on the entire North America leg of their “Five Albums.
+One Night.
+The World Tour.”

 In November 2022, Lawrence threw their own 3-night festival at Brooklyn Steel entitled Staycation.
 Each night had its own theme (including wedding night, Y2K night, and New York night), and featured two opening acts followed by a two-hour set from Lawrence.
 Each night also had its own unique set design, setlist, and costumes that corresponded with the theme.
-In total, the three-nights featured seven different artists and three nearly non-repeating Lawrence sets.
-Lawrence performed over 70 different songs across the three sold out nights.
-In 2023, the band joined the Jonas Brothers on their 2023 North America tour and played festivals like Daze Between New Orleans and The Peach Music Festival, as well as support acts like Collier, AJR, and Michael Franti & Spearhead.
-In July 2023, the band announced it would be opening for the Jonas Brothers for their 2023-2024 tour.
+Across the three sold-out nights (6,000 tickets sold), Lawrence performed more than 70 different songs with minimal repetition.

-In January 2024, Lawrence announced a headline tour beginning in Europe Summer '24 and U.S. Fall of '24 to support their album Family Business.
+In January 2024, Lawrence announced a headline tour to support their album Family Business.
+The tour ultimately spanned 18 months, 12 different countries, and 94 different cities across North America, Europe, and Australia, including sold-out shows at Radio City Music Hall in New York City, The Wiltern in Los Angeles, The Forum in London, and the North Sea Jazz Festival in Rotterdam.

+In 2026, Lawrence announced Staycation: Coast-to-Coast – a second installment of their Staycation festival, following up the initial sold-out 2022 inaugural event.
+The event will take place in fall 2026, and this time, the event will consist of three nights in New York City (at Brooklyn Paramount) and three nights in Los Angeles (at The NOVO).
+The themes, openers, and other details have yet to be announced.